ionelmc/cookiecutter-pylibrary/README.rst

   Sorry, no ``Makefile`` yet.
 The Tox_ environments stand for whatever you'd have in a ``Makefile``.

+Why does ``tox.ini`` have a ``passenv = *``?

+  Tox 2.0 changes the way it runs subprocesses - it no longer passes all the environment variables by default.
+This causes all sorts of problems if you want to run/use any of these with Tox: SSH Agents, Browsers (for Selenium), Appengine SDK, VC Compiler and so on.

+  `cookiecutter-pylibrary` errs on the side of convenience here.
+You can always remove ``passenv = *`` if you like the strictness.

 Why is the version stored in several files (``pkg/__init__.py``, ``setup.py``, ``docs/conf.py``)?

   We cannot use a metadata/version file [#]_ because this template is to be used with both distributions of packages (dirs